George Floyd protests in Atlanta: June 6

 On June 6, Mayor Bottoms announced that the curfew for that night was called off due to there being no arrests the previous day.
 Earlier that morning, 10 people peacefully protested outside of Bottoms' home for about 30 minutes before leaving.
 Despite the lifted curfew, the crowds of protesters was notably smaller than in the previous days.
 Among the day's activities included a march from the King Center to Piedmont Park.
 Later that night, about 100 people protested outside of the capitol for the removal of the equestrian statue of John Brown Gordon that stood on the capitol grounds.
 Gordon was a previous governor of Georgia who had also served as a Confederate general in the American Civil War and is generally recognized as a leader in the Ku Klux Klan.
 The Atlanta Journal-Constitution called the statue "one of the most controversial monuments to the Old South on the Capitol grounds."
-Around 100 people protested at the capitol until about 11 p.m., by which point the crowds had dispersed.
+Around 100 people protested at the capitol until about 11 pm, by which point the crowds had dispersed.
 Over the next several days, the statue became one of "the focus of protests", per the Georgia Recorder.
 Several days later, 44 descendants of Gordon sent a letter to Governor Kemp urging him to remove the statue.